 - 1. Core and Phase One students must wear all black - 2.
 Phase Two students may wear black or white in any combination - 3.
 Clothing must be professional, clean, and free of stains and tears - 4.
-Shoes should be solid black, including top and sole, closed-toe, professional, and comfortable for all Future Professionals.
-No canvas with logo's. - 5.
-Name tags must be worn at all times (\$15 .00 replacement fee for lost name tags) - 6.
-Hair must be clean and styled prior to arriving at school .
-Ponytails and messy buns are not acceptable - 7.
+Shoes should be solid black, closed-toe, professional, and comfortable for all Future Professionals.
+Non-athletic black professional sneakers with black laces.
+No logo's or emblems on the side or top part of the sneaker. - 5.
+Name tags must be worn at all times (\$15.00 replacement fee for lost name tags or \$2.00 daily rental name tag) - 6.
+Hair must be clean and styled prior to arriving at school.
+Hair may be pulled back neatly with a fashionable clip.
+Ponytails and messy buns are not acceptable. - 7.
 Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques - 8.
 Solid black pants or slacks must be professional style/material.
-Leggings are to be worn under skirts/ dresses-not used as pants.
-Skirts above the knee must have opaque tights or solid black legging underneath, Lace tights are not acceptable as replacement leggings. - 9.
-Paul Mitchell or non-branded track jackets are allowed . - 10.
+Leggings are to be worn under skirts/dresses-not used as pants.
+Skirts above the knee must have black tights or legging underneath. - 9.
+Only Paul Mitchell track jackets are allowed. - 10.
+Nail Academy and Eyelash Extension Future Professionals must have their hair pulled back in a low bun, ponytail or neatly pulled back with a fashionable clip. - 11.
 The following is a list of unacceptable dress: - a.
 Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals, backless ballet slippers, or canvas shoes with logo or canvas with netting material - b.
-Tank tops, sleeveless tops, backless shirts, cold shoulder, boat neck shirts, or sheer shirts - c.
-Sweatpants and sweatshirts; nylon, fleece or terry cloth material - d.
+Tank tops, sleeveless tops, backless shirts, cold shoulder, or boat neck shirts - c.
+Sweatpants, hoodies and sweatshirts; nylon, fleece or terry cloth material - d.
 Printed T-shirts other than those with a PAUL MITCHELL logo; - e.
-Overalls, gym wear, spandex or biking shorts - f.
-Summer shorts - g.
-Midriffs and revealing necklines - h.
+Gym wear, spandex or biking shorts - f.
+Summer shorts without tights or leggings - g.
+Midriffs, crop tops that reveal any part of the body and revealing necklines - h.
 Color stripes or patterns, floral prints on clothing or shoes - i.
 Shoes or slippers made of mesh or any see through material - j.
 Hats, scarves, head wraps that cover the entire head are not allowed - k.
-Sunglasses are not allowed - 11.
+Sunglasses are not allowed - 12.
 Students who fail to comply with the professional dress code will be asked to get into appropriate attire.